apache/parquet-format/PageIndex.md

 ## Goals
 1. Make both range scans and point lookups I/O efficient by allowing direct access to pages based on their min and max values.
 In particular:
-2. A single-row lookup in a rowgroup based on the sort column of that rowgroup will only read one data page per retrieved column.
+2. A single-row lookup in a row group based on the sort column of that row group will only read one data page per the retrieved column.
     * Range scans on the sort column will only need to read the exact data pages that contain relevant data.
     * Make other selective scans I/O efficient: if we have a very selective predicate on a non-sorting column, for the other retrieved columns we should only need to access data pages that contain matching rows.
 3. No additional decoding effort for scans without selective predicates, e.g., full-row group scans.
 If a reader determines that it does not need to read the index data, it does not incur any overhead.
 4. Index pages for sorted columns use minimal storage by storing only the boundary elements between pages.

 ## Non-Goals
-* Support for the equivalent of secondary indices, ie, an index structure sorted on the key values over non-sorted data.
+* Support for the equivalent of secondary indices, i.e., an index structure sorted on the key values over non-sorted data.